Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 ### 1.b: Updating package lists and adding repositories

-First of all, we'll add the repositories needed to install prerequisites for RhinoBot later on in this tutorial.
+First of all, we'll add the repositories needed to install prerequisites for MusicBot later on in this tutorial.

     sudo add-apt-repository ppa:fkrull/deadsnakes -y
     sudo add-apt-repository ppa:mc3man/trusty-media -y